Othoz/paragraph/README.rst

 Computation graphs are `bipartite graphs <https://en.wikipedia.org/wiki/Bipartite_graph>`_, where vertices of a one type, the variables (of type
 Variable), are connected together exclusively through vertices of another type, the operations (or simply ops, of type Op).

-Turning a regular Python function into an op is as simple as decorating it:
+In *paragraph*, turning a regular Python function into an op is as simple as decorating it:

 >>> @op
 ... def f(a, b):